California or Bust: Production

 In November 1926, Byron Morgan finished the screenplay for California or Bust, which was to be a vehicle for George O'Hara.
 Initially, it was reported that the film was to be directed by Alf Goulding.
 By late November the film was in production with Phil Rosen at the helm.
 In addition to O'Hara, Helen Foster, John Steppling, John Fox Jr., and Irving Bacon were announced to be in the cast.
 At the beginning of January it was revealed that Al Boasberg had been brought in to work on the titles.
 Portions of the film were shot on location in Southern California.
 Filming on the project was completed by the middle of December.

+Censorship

+Before California or Bust could be exhibited in Kansas, the Kansas Board of Review required the removal of the scenes where a boy thumbs his nose and of the actual hold-up, and the robbery scene was shortened significantly.